easeadmin/docs/docs/en/guide/resource/fields.md

 # Table Fields

 In addition to regular field display, it also supports rich column configurations.
+For more details, please refer to [amis crud component](https://baidu.github.io/amis/en-US/components/crud/)

 ## Basic Usage